After years of experimental surgeries, I’ve discovered that the true path towards my healing is through alternative medicine.

 “Medicine in the future will give everyone the ability to become their own best healer.” – Deepak Chopra

 A year ago I became sick.
-A previous undiagnosed condition had flared up, and I was brought in for an emergency ultrasound and later hospitalized in the stroke ward after fainting in the waiting room of the radiology department.
+A previous undiagnosed condition had flared up, and I was brought in for an emergency ultrasound.
+Later, I was hospitalized in the stroke ward after fainting in the waiting room of the radiology department.
 I was having what looked like seizures, passing in and out, and had every brain test possible to find out the cause – if it was not connected to this other condition.

-I made it through that day under close watch and spent the next few weeks bedridden doing research.
-I began reading books, taking notes and making countless internet searches.
-I continued to remain faithful, and soon my AVM began to calm down enough for me to function.
+Under close watch I made it through that day and spent the next few weeks bedridden doing research.
+Books became my outlet.
+So, I began taking notes and making countless internet searches.
+We all continued to remain faithful.
+Soon, my AVM began to calm down enough for me to function.
 No one but my boyfriend knew at the time, but I was finding new answers, in those books.
 I had also come across an older woman, who changed my view of the world and my view of myself.
-Within a month or so of our meeting, I was functioning normally again, through the use of Reiki and my own spiritual practice – surrender to what is.
+Within a month or so of our meeting, I was functioning normally again.
+This was through the use of Reiki and my own spiritual practice – surrender to what is.

 A year later, my life has since changed dramatically.
 I am back in school, for Psychology, following my dreams as a photographer, and living with the love of my life – a man who took care of me for months when I could barely stand.
 My leg has gone from swollen and ice cold, to warm and functioning.
 I am now running a mile each day in order to get back into the shape that I once was before the condition flared.

 I was one of those people, experimented on for years.
 Surgery after surgery with no diagnosis.
-Ten years later, questions remained unanswered and treatments that I had been given were shown to have only complicated the condition that I had.
+Ten years later, questions remained unanswered.
+Treatments that I had been given were shown to have only complicated the condition that I had.
 I was one of those people, searching for medication after medication for crippling anxiety.
 Years of changing and raising prescriptions for a condition that was only ever healed after stopping all medication.
 We cannot heal our body, or our mind, without first looking into ourselves.
-Everything that we need to heal is already inside of us.
-And with the right practices, we all can be free of unnecessary prescriptions, medical practices, and unanswered questions.